wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory3.png" width="80%"></p>

 The total shear area is equal to the perimeter ($b_o$) multiplied by the slab depth ($d$).
-Slab depth is measured from the extreme compression edge to tension rebar centroid (taking the average depth of the two-orthogonal directions).
+Slab depth is measured from the extreme compression fiber to tension rebar centroid (taking the average depth of the two-orthogonal slab directions).

 $$A_v = b_o d$$